xiaoronglv/xiaoronglv.github.io/_posts/2019-04-27-golang-slice-is-pointer.md

 When go through [Go by Example](https://gobyexample.com/sorting), I found a very strange case relating to function invocation.

-Every time a variable is passed as parameter, a new copy of the variable is created and passed to called function or method.
+For golang, every time a variable is passed as parameter, a new copy of the variable is created and passed to called function or method.
 The copy is allocated at a different memory address.This strategy is called **Pass by Value**, which has few side effects.

 Therefore, when change struct self, we have to pass the pointer to function.
 For example, change the age of student: